- Documentary and Theatrical Versions of the Script

 The Documentary Script is available in the original 120-minute version, along with 90-, 45- and 20-minute versions.
 An annotated version of the original version is also available.
 See Versions of the Script, Use of Scripts and Request a Script for details.

-Written by Court Dorsey, with Convergences Theatre Collective (CTC) and associate writers Stephen Wangh and Debbie Lynangale, this script is intended to incorporate Project Unspeakable’s historical context into a more dramatic storytelling form, with compelling narratives, fully developed characters and theatrical design elements.
-The Play is currently in draft form; Project Unspeakable is working with CTC to create a workshop production of the The Play.
+Written by Court Dorsey, with Convergences Theatre Collective (CTC) and associate writers Stephen Wangh, this script is intended to incorporate Project Unspeakable’s historical context into a more dramatic storytelling form, with compelling narratives, fully developed characters and theatrical design elements.
+Project Unspeakable: The Play is currently in draft form, as we seek partners for a workshop or full production to finalize our work on the script.
 This script is generally not available to the public at this time; regional, university and professional theater companies are welcome to contact us with inquiries about creating workshop productions of the script.

 Request a Script